shakespete/react/README.md

 <h3>useLayoutEffect</h3>
-The useLayoutEffect Hook is identical to the useEffect Hook, but it fires synchronously after all DOM mutations are completed and before the component is painted on the browser.
+<p>The useLayoutEffect Hook is identical to the useEffect Hook, but it fires synchronously after all DOM mutations are completed and before the component is painted on the browser.</p>

-Do not use this Hook unless it is really needed, which is only in certain edge cases. useLayoutEffect will block visual updates in the browser, and thus, is slower than useEffect.
+<p>Do not use this Hook unless it is really needed, which is only in certain edge cases. useLayoutEffect will block visual updates in the browser, and thus, is slower than useEffect.</p>

 <strong>The rule here is to use useEffect first.
 If your mutation changes the appearance of the DOM node, which can cause it to flicker, you should use useLayoutEffect instead.</strong>